 A rule of thumb is that an experienced virtual facilitator can cover between 66% and 75% of the amount of content that they could cover in a traditional face to face environment.
-This is because when you move to a virtual setting, there are fewer opportunities for organic interaction between learners and the facilitator (nonverbal communication, eye contact, nods, smiles, etc.).
+This is because when you move to a virtual setting, there are less opportunities for organic interaction between learners and the facilitator (nonverbal communication, eye contact, nods, smiles, etc.).

 Therefore, you need to consider your program goals carefully to ensure that you are setting realistic learning objectives and program timelines accordingly.

 Download: Training Goals and Metrics Calculator

 To maximize the program’s effectiveness, consider what type of experience is best suited to your content and your learners.
 Choose your type of experience carefully; it will need to fit the content you are delivering and how you want to engage with your learners.